AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### Table 4
 #### Membership Table

 The "Membership" table facilitates the management of new member information within the system.
-It stores essential details about each Member, enabling for the store admins to .
+It stores essential details about each Member, enabling for the store admins to use the information when needed to benefit the members.

 ##### Columns
-- pid (Primary Key): An integer field uniquely identifying each product within the system.
+- member_id (Primary Key): An integer field uniquely identifying each Member within the system.
+- subscription: A varchar field representing the type of the membership.
+- first_name: A varchar fiels representing the first name of the member.
+- last_name: A varchar fiels representing the last name of the member.
+- apartment_no: A varchar fiels representing the apartment_no of the member.
-- name: A varchar field representing the name or title of the product.
+- street: A varchar fiels representing the street name of the member.
+- postal_code: A varchar fiels representing the postal code of the member.
-- image: A varchar fiels representing the images of the products.
+- city: A varchar fiels representing the city name of the member.
-- price: A decimal field representing the price of the product, with precision up to two decimal places.
+- email: A varchar fiels representing the email of the member.
+- ph_no:A varchar fiels representing the phone number of the member.

 ##### Constraints
-- The "pid" column serves as the primary key, ensuring each product record is uniquely identifiable.
+- The "member_id" column serves as the primary key, ensuring each member is uniquely identifiable.
-- All columns (pid, name, image, price) are marked as "NOT NULL," indicating that they must contain valid data for each product record.
+- All columnsare marked as "NOT NULL," indicating that they must contain valid data for each product record.

 ##### Usage
-- Cataloging and categorizing products offered by the organization.
-- Setting and updating product prices based on market trends and business strategies.
-- Tracking product availability and inventory levels.
+- Creating and managing member accounts.
-- Analyzing sales performance and revenue generation by product.
+- Recording member contact information for marketing and communication purposes.
+- Providing personalized services and support as a benefit of the membership.

 ### Table 5